riceissa/nginx-mediawiki/README.md

 latest version now is Ubuntu 17.10.
 One difficulty with the upgrade here is that MediaWiki 1.28 (or one of the extensions) is incompatible with php7.1-fpm, which comes with Ubuntu 17.10.
-To get around this, one must upgrade to MediaWiki 1.29.2.
+To get around this, I upgraded to MediaWiki 1.29.2 (along with all of the extensions).

 The MediaWiki upgrade process was rather straightforward.
 I referred to the following references while performing the upgrade: